DataBiosphere/terra/docs/dev-guides/java-style.md

 ### Final

 *   **Classes** – unless a class has been designed and documented for inheritance, it _should_ be marked as final.
-*   **Function parameters **– _prefer_ not marking as final, due to the noisiness of the “final” keyword.
+*   **Function parameters** – _prefer_ not marking as final, due to the noisiness of the “final” keyword.
 Use where necessary for occasional semantic emphasis.
 *   **Instance variables** – _always_ mark as final if it is never reassigned.
 *   **Local variables** – use of final is _optional_.
 Short and simple methods can help avoid inappropriate variable reassignment.
 *   **Static variables** – almost _always_ mark as final.

 ### Immutability

 Quoting from Effective Java: "immutable classes are easier to design, implement, and use than mutable classes.
 They are less prone to error and are more secure."
 See [recommendations from Effective Java](https://github.com/HugoMatilla/Effective-JAVA-Summary#15-minimize-mutability) on how to minimize mutability.

-[Immutables](https://immutables.github.io/) is a nice library for immutable data transfer objects, as is [Guava](https://github.com/google/guava/wiki/ImmutableCollectionsExplained) for immutable collections.
+Developers _may_ consider using a library for auto-generating immutable data transfer objects (DTOs).
+[Autovalue](https://github.com/google/auto/blob/master/value/userguide/index.md) is actively used within Workspace Manager and Resource Buffer.
+[Immutables](https://immutables.github.io/) is another popular option.

+For constructing immutable collections, _prefer_ [Guava immutable collections](https://github.com/google/guava/wiki/ImmutableCollectionsExplained).

 ### Java 8 features